 “It’s very satisfying to work as a team to achieve something very high-end that showcases the quality workmanship we strive for,” says Paul.

 “It’s also a very creative process which is fun and enjoyable.
-It’s hard work but when everything starts to come together, it’s very rewarding.
+It’s hard work, but it's very rewarding when everything starts to come together.

 “Builds like these that showcase something a little edgy and different can help people who are thinking about their own build to consider something they might never have thought of.”